safdarnazim/DFT-LBIST-mini-project/README.md

-# DFT Mini Project — Industry DFT Flow in Minimal Form
+# DFT Mini Project — DFT Flow in Minimal Form

-A self-contained Verilog project that walks through the **complete DFT (Design for Testability) flow** as practiced in the semiconductor industry — from scan insertion through LBIST — using a tiny but real design.
+A self-contained Verilog project that walks through the **complete DFT (Design for Testability) flow** as practiced in the semiconductor industry, from scan insertion through LBIST using a tiny but real design.

 ---